DelawoeAmevinya/AWS-Personal-File-Backup-System/README.md

 4️⃣ Create Lambda Function

 In the AWS Console:
-Go to Lambda → Create function
+-Go to Lambda → Create function
-Runtime: Python 3.12
+-Runtime: Python 3.12
-Attach the IAM role created in Step 3
+-Attach the IAM role created in Step 3
-Set timeout to 30 seconds (default 3s is insufficient for S3 operations) Paste the Lambda code above
+-Set timeout to 30 seconds (default 3s is insufficient for S3 operations) -Paste the Lambda code above
-Update BACKUP_BUCKET and SNS_TOPIC_ARN with your actual values
+-Update BACKUP_BUCKET and SNS_TOPIC_ARN with your actual values

 5️⃣  Configure S3 Event Trigger
 In the AWS Console: